jpex-js/jpex/README.md

 #####Folders (advanced)
 *(Path, Options)*
+*Note: Advanced Folders are not included in the standard package.
+To use Advanced Folders you will need to add it to your project with `npm install jpex-folder`.*
 It is also possible to have the folder factory automatically register all files in a folder.
 This means you can organise your application in a logical manner and then have all dependencies automatically loaded and injected into your jpex classes.
 The Options parameter takes the following options:
 ######type